Explosion outside Israeli embassy: Jaishankar speaks to Israeli FM, says no effort will be spared to find culprits | Law-Order

 The Delhi Police said that the low-intensity improvised device went off at 5.05pm and that no one was injured and there was no damage to any property.

-''A very low intensity improvised device went off at 5.05 pm.
-No injury to any person was reported, nor was there any damage to property except the glass panes of three vehicles parked nearby,'' a Delhi Police Spokesperson said.
-Following the explosion, the Israeli foreign ministry said all its diplomats and embassy staff in Delhi are ''safe and sound''.
+No injury to any person was reported, nor was there any damage to property except the glass panes of three vehicles parked nearby, a Delhi Police spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)